 This last part of the little way is the part that isn’t super fun to think about.
 Holiness is often accompanied by suffering.
 Therese suffered in many different ways.
 She was lonely being the youngest nun in the order.
 Her father suffered from a really intense physical and mental illness before he died, and this was incredibly painful for Therese and her sisters.
 Therese also died a drawn out and painful death from tuberculosis.
 When you are trying to be holy, God knows what you can handle and you often have to handle some pretty difficult things.

 But to end on a more positive note, even when holiness seems too hard or out of reach, you can always start small.
 I know it can be a little scary, but I really want you to try to close your eyes and listen to this song.
 Use this as a time of prayer and reflection on the Little Way of Holiness.

 Play “Dream Small” by Josh Wilson. *

 So, to wrap up, remember the parts of the Little Way of Holiness:

 Remember that you can’t be perfect.

 Do kind acts in a way where you won’t receive attention.

 Holiness is hard and often accompanied by suffering.

 If you are already on the road to holiness, that’s awesome- recommit to that path today.
 If holiness is a new endeavor for you, remember that you can do small things with great love every single day.

-*The song link is an affiliate link.
-This means that if you purchase this song, I receive a small commission at no cost to you.
+*The song link and the link to Story of a Soul are affiliate links.
+This means that if you purchase this song or the book, I receive a small commission at no cost to you.